vegaprotocol/js-crypto/README.md

 Derive a new SLIP-10 `VegaWallet` from a `seed`.

-### `const { name, version } = wallet.algorithm`

-This contains `name` and `version` detailing the version used by the instantiated wallet.
-Note if this changes in the future other "builder" methods will be exposed to derive newer versions.

 ### `const kp = await wallet.keyPair(index)`

 Generate a new key pair at `index`, under the Vega specific subtree.

+### `const { name, version } = kp.algorithm`

+This contains `name` and `version` detailing the version used by the instantiated keyPair.
+Note if this changes in the future other "builder" methods will be exposed to derive newer versions.

 ### `const sig = await kp.sign(msg, [chainId])`